MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-azure-stack-hci.md

 This article provides information about the management of an Azure Local instance in System Center Virtual Machine Manager (VMM).

-Starting with [System Center 2025](/system-center/vmm/whats-new-in-vmm?view=sc-vmm-2025#support-for-azure-local-instances-23h2&preserve-view=true), VMM supports Azure Local machines that are updated to 2408.2, 2411 or later.
+Starting with [System Center 2025](/system-center/vmm/whats-new-in-vmm?view=sc-vmm-2025#support-for-azure-local-instances-23h2&preserve-view=true), VMM supports Azure Local machines that are updated to 2408.2, 2411 or later in the [23H2 (25398.xxxx) OS series](/azure/azure-local/release-information-23h2).
 [Learn more](https://aka.ms/AzureStackHCI) about the new Azure Local offering.

 >[!IMPORTANT]